How to Hire Python Developers for Fintech in 2026

 Which Python framework should I require in 2026: Django, FastAPI, or Flask?

-The right Python framework depends on your product type and team needs.
-Django is the batteries-included choice — built-in ORM, admin panel, authentication, and a mature ecosystem make it ideal for content platforms, e-commerce, and teams that value convention over configuration.
-FastAPI is the modern API-first choice — asynchronous, type-safe via Pydantic, automatically generates OpenAPI docs, and handles high-concurrency workloads efficiently.
+The right Python framework is the one that matches your product type and team needs.
+Django is the batteries-included choice, built-in ORM, admin panel, authentication, and a mature ecosystem make it ideal for content platforms, e-commerce, and teams that value convention over configuration.
+FastAPI is the modern API-first choice, asynchronous, type-safe via Pydantic, automatically generates OpenAPI docs, and handles high-concurrency workloads efficiently.
 It has become the standard for ML model serving and data APIs.
-Flask is the lightweight, flexible option — minimal structure makes it good for microservices and cases where you want to compose your own stack.
+Flask is the lightweight, flexible option, minimal structure makes it good for microservices and cases where you want to compose your own stack.
 In 2026, FastAPI is growing fastest in new projects.
 For hiring: specify the framework your codebase uses.
-Django and FastAPI developers have different mental models — Django developers expect an ORM and admin; FastAPI developers expect type annotations and async-first design.
+Django and FastAPI developers have different mental models, Django developers expect an ORM and admin; FastAPI developers expect type annotations and async-first design.
 Requiring 'Python developer' without framework context produces mismatched candidates.
+StepTo's own Python engineers work in both: Django for full-featured applications and FastAPI for high-performance APIs.

 How does Python fit into AI and machine learning development, and does it change hiring requirements?